leogiraldimg/az900-exam-preparation/README.md

   - Enables deployment of container instances into an Azure virtual network
   - Communicate securely with other resources in the virtual network
     - Including those that are on premises (VPN gateway or ExpressRoute)

+### Azure Data Box Gateway

+- Used to periodically migrate data to Azure
+- Uses Server Message Block (SMB)
+- Securely transfer large amounts of data to and from Azure Data Box
+- Replicate data between on-premises storage and Azure Data Box
+- Transfer data into and out of Azure Storage accounts using yout network
+- Virtual appliance you run on-premises
+  - Presents an SMB endpoint to your users

+### Azure Data Box Heavy

+- Should not use to periodically migrate data to Azure using SMB
+- Physical data transfer service
+- Allows copy large ammounts of data (up to 100TB) from on-premises to Azure

+### Azure Data Share

+- Should not use to periodically migrate data to Azure using SMB
+- Cloud-based storage service offered by MS
+- Allows share data across multiple devices and applications

+### Azure AD

+#### Premium x Free

+- Premium
+  - Publich on-premises web apps using Azure AD
+    - Provided by Azure AD Application Proxy
+  - On-premises users to be able to reset their own passwords
+- Free
+  - On-premises directory synchronization
+  - Single-sign on (SSO)
+  - User and group management

+### Azure AzCopy

+- Used in combination with Azure Storage Explorer to transfer an on-premises VHD to Azure
+- Command-line tool
+- Used to upload and download data to and from Azure Blob storage

+### Azure Storage Explorer

+- Graphical user interface tool
+- Manage your Azure Storage resources
+- Create and manage storage accounts, blobs, queues, tables, and files
+- Monitor storage account metrics
+- Access stored data through the various Storage Explorer features